Ishani1989/Deployment-to-Linux-Servers/README.md

 1. Go to the project on the Developer Console: https://console.developers.google.com/project
 2. Navigate to APIs & auth > Credentials > Edit Settings
 3. Add your host name and public IP-address to your Authorized JavaScript origins
-4. Access your URL using the host name ainstead of IP address.
+4. Access your URL using the host name instead of IP address.
 5. GsignIn should work fine.

 ### 18. Error Handling :

-##### Common errors encountered:

 For port already in use error :